 Setting out the skills, procedures and levels of competence newly qualified doctors must have, so they can practise safely when they start work.

 Supplementary guidance for medical schools

-We have also created extra guidance for medical schools, with advice on how to put these requirements into practice.
+We have created extra guidance for medical schools, with advice on how to put the requirements of Outcomes for graduates into practice.

 Outcomes for graduates (Tomorrow’s Doctors) was replaced in 2018 by the Outcomes above.
 If you need to access the older content, you can find this below.
 We have also created a mapping tool to help you update to the latest Outcomes.

 Outcomes for graduates (Tomorrow’s Doctors) (pdf)